ChickenProp/chickenprop.github.com/drafts/kelly-altruism.md

 (I don't think any human has a utility function.[^so-much-the-worse] I think it can be a useful shorthand to talk as though we do, sometimes.
 I think this is not one of those times.
 Especially not a utility function that can be expressed purely in terms of money.)

 [^so-much-the-worse]: I think I've seen some people, who agree humans don't have utility functions, go on to say: "and so much the worse for utility functions!
 If humans don't have them we should find something more useful to talk about."
 My take is: "and so much the worse for humans!
 If we don't have utility functions we're missing out."
+But, that doesn't mean we have them.

 The (something good) is that, over a long enough time, you'll almost certainly get more money than someone else who was offered the same bets as you and started with the same amount of money but regularly bet different amounts on them.
 But this is NOT the same thing as maximizing your average (AKA "expected") amount of money over time; "almost certainly" hides a small number of outcomes that make a lot of difference to that calculation.